 Westford Academy offers many exciting courses for all levels of students' interests and abilities.
-Students are offered courses such as Basics of Kinesiology, Kinesiology of Team Games, Kinesiology of Individual/Dual Games, Kinesiology of Fitness and Outdoor Pursuits, Kinesiology of Rhythmic Movement, Health Education, Child Development, Senior Health Seminar, Empowerment and Goal Setting, and Nutrition, Culinary Skills, and Consumer Education.
+Students are offered courses such as Basics of Kinesiology, Kinesiology of Team Games, Kinesiology of Individual/Dual Games, Kinesiology of Fitness and Outdoor Pursuits, Kinesiology of Rhythmic Movement, Kinesiology of Fitness and Exercise, Health Education, Child Development, Senior Health Seminar, Empowerment and Goal Setting, and Nutrition, Culinary Skills, and Consumer Education.